sapienfrom2000s/rewrite-chess/README.md

 been used.
 However, this is not very black and white, 'squares' might have been used at places where it fits in more appropriately than 'coordinates'.

-Coordinate_Finder is more of a module than a class.Will try to make that change in future.

 This project is inspired by Haseeb Qureshi's version of chess